 The Federal Reserve and other banking regulators issued guidance in 2013 to their banks to control LBO risk.
-They urged banks to to avoid financing LBOs that allowed the debt to be more than six times annual earnings of the targeted company.
+They urged banks to avoid financing LBOs that allowed the debt to be more than six times annual earnings of the targeted company.
 The regulators told banks to avoid LBOs that stretched out payment timelines or didn't contain lender protection covenants.
-Regulators can fine banks up to $1 million a day if they don't comply.

 But enforcement of the guidelines isn't straightforward.
 Many bankers complain that the guidelines aren't clear enough.
 There are different ways to calculate earnings.
 Some deals may follow most, but not all, guidelines.
 Banks want to make sure they are all judged the same.

 Banks have reason to be concerned.
 The Fed has allowed some banks to exceed the recommended level in certain cases.
-The Fed only oversees foreign banks, Goldman Sachs, and Morgan Stanley.
-The Office of the Comptroller of the Currency oversees national banks.
-That includes Bank of America, Citigroup, JP Morgan Chase and Wells Fargo.
+The Fed has a far reach, overseeing bank holding companies, state member banks, nonbank financial companies, and foreign banks operating in the U.S., to name a few.
+The Office of the Comptroller of the Currency oversees banks chartered under the National Bank Act and federal savings associations under the Home Owners' Loan Act.

 The Looming LBO Threat

 Too many banks have ignored the regulations.
-As a result, an alarming 40 percent of U.S. private equity deals exceeded the recommended debt levels.
+As a result, an alarming 40% of U.S. private equity deals exceeded the recommended debt levels.
 That's the highest since the 2008 financial crisis.
-In 2007, 52 percent of loans were above the recommended levels.
+In 2007, 52% of loans were above the recommended levels.

 Regulators are concerned that, if there is any kind of a downturn, banks will once again be stuck with too much bad debt on their books.
 Only this time it will be junk bonds instead of subprime mortgages.

 The company they bought, TXU Corp, was a Texas utility with strong cash flow.
 The dealmakers didn't realize that energy prices were about to drop thanks to discoveries of shale oil and gas.
 They paid top dollar to shareholders to take the company private, thinking that gas prices would rise instead.
-The company lost 400,000 customers, since Texas utilities were deregulated.
-The other creditors have had to agree to forgive a whopping $23 billion in debt, in addition to the $8 billion the dealmakers put up.
+The company lost customers, since Texas utilities were deregulated.

-During the first nine months of 2018, almost 13 percent of LBOs had too much leverage.
+During the first nine months of 2018, almost 13% of LBOs had too much leverage.
 The average debt load was seven times the target company’s earnings before interest, taxes, depreciation and amortization.
 It's more than double the 2017 level, according to S&P's Global Market Intelligence’s LCD.
-It will be the highest since 2014, when 13.5 percent of deals crossed that threshold.
+It will be the highest since 2014, when 13.5% of deals crossed that threshold.

 LBOs Hurt Job Growth and Economic Growth